mollybanks/A1-mollybanks/instructions.md

 Forth, and finally, conclude your report with a brief reflection (about 100 words), titled, "Data Feminism: What I Learned?"
 In this section, first, give a definition of data feminism from D'lgnazio & Kline (2020) and, second, briefly discuss what you learned by doing this assignment [2 points])

 #### 3.4 Coding Requirements [14 points]
-In your report **MUST** use at each of these elements at least once:
+In your report you **MUST** use at each of these elements at least once:
   * A top-level heading (``Header1``) [1 point]
   * Three or more smaller headings (e.g., ``Header2``) [ 1 point]
   * An unordered list [1 point]